pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 :meth:`Page.getPixmap`           create a :ref:`Pixmap`
-:meth:`Page.getSVGimage`         create a page image in SVG format :meth:`Page.getText`             extract the page's text :meth:`Page.insertImage`         PDF only: insert an image :meth:`Page.insertLink`          PDF only: insert a new link :meth:`Page.insertText`          PDF only: insert text
+:meth:`Page.getSVGimage`         create a page image in SVG format :meth:`Page.getText`             extract the page's text :meth:`Page.insertFont`          PDF only: insert a font for use by the page :meth:`Page.insertImage`         PDF only: insert an image :meth:`Page.insertLink`          PDF only: insert a new link :meth:`Page.insertText`          PDF only: insert text